-The ERA proposes to amend sections 2.9.7 and 2.10.1 to clarify that a nominal WACC should be used to calculate annualised capital costs.
+The ERA has amended sections 2.9.7 and 2.10.1 of the market procedure to clarify that a nominal WACC should be used to calculate annualised capital costs.

-3.3 Return on equity
+3.2 Return on equity

 The return on equity is the return that investors require from a firm to compensate them for the risk they take by offering their capital.
 There are no readily observable proxies for the expected return on equity.
 While estimates of the cost of debt can be obtained by observing debt instruments, financial markets do not provide a directly observable proxy for the cost of equity, for either individual firms or for the market.